Overturn in Upper Pond November 16, 2024

 Email us your questions, comments and photos.

-Also, I wanted to thank Laura Reed and her husband Howard who saw it early Saturday and contacted me.
-We were able to go profile Saturday (thank you MERL for the YSI!) and confirm the low oxygen (0.70-0.45 mg O2/L) and high salinity (22-24o/oo) throughout the water column of Upper Pond.
+Thank you to Laura Reed and her husband Howard who saw the overturn early Saturday and contacted Veronica Berounsky, NRPA President.
+She was able to go profile the same day (thank you MERL for the YSI!) and confirm the low oxygen (0.70-0.45 mg O2/L) and high salinity (22-24o/oo) throughout the water column of Upper Pond.
 There were normal oxygen values in Lower Pond, though salinity was also high there (24-27o/oo).

 So what’s going on?